Potters Green School’s Curriculum

 As children’s reading and writing skills are essential in becoming life-long learners, we provide a curriculum where children acquire a wide range of vocabulary, communicate effectively and become confident and fluent readers.

 At Potters Green we use a variety of approaches to support the children’s development.
 One includes the application of Thrive which is interwoven into our P.S.H.E. curriculum.
 This is used to develop healthy, curious minds and healthy, confident and creative children.
 It also involves us using targeted strategies and activities to support children in re-engaging if they have been thrown off-track emotionally.

-Another is through the use of the Cornerstones Curriculum across years 1 to 6.
-Through this topic based approach to learning children build their skills year-on-year, increase their knowledge across science and the foundation subjects in particular and identify their own personal passions.
+Another is through the use of the Cornerstones Maestro across years 1 to 6 to supplement the school's curriculum.
+Through this topic based approach to learning, children build their skills year-on-year, increase their knowledge across science and the foundation subjects in particular and identify their own personal passions.
 We also use the Love to Investigate programme to support the development of children’s knowledge and skills in science.
 Innovation challenges ensure that all of our pupils put their critical thinking skills to the test across all curriculum areas.

 Across all aspects of learning, the school community work collaboratively to ensure that the content and challenge of our curriculum meets the needs of all learners, no matter what their starting points, so that no opportunity is deemed unreachable.
 In partnership with parents and the wider community, we holistically prepare our children for their futures lives and enable them to develop to the best they can be as unique individuals, encouraging bright futures for all.

 Within Potters Green School’s EYFS, teachers plan a rich and varied curriculum that meets the needs and interests of the children within their current cohorts.
 We value all areas of learning and development equally and understand they are inter-connected.